Dholpur: Education

 Dholpur Military School is housed in Kesarbagh Palace, a magnificent mansion of the former ruler of the erstwhile Dholpur State.
 It is 10.5 kilometers away from Dholpur City and on Dholpur-Bari Road.

 Govt PG College is located two kilometers away from the city towards the railway station.
-The only PG college in Dholpur city was established four decades ago after independence.
+The PG college in Dholpur city was established four decades ago after independence.
 Notable alumni include DP Sharma, International Digital Diplomat and National Brand Ambassador, Swachh Bharat Mission, India, and Manoj Rajoria, Member of Parliament, Republic of India.

 Climate

 Dholpur is reputed to be the location of the highest recorded temperature in India, at 50 °C on 3 June 2017.
 The hottest months are May and June, which mark the oppressive summer season.
 Temperatures in summers are normally higher than 40 °C. Coldest months are December and January where temperatures sometimes reach near-zero and subzero levels.
 The lowest recorded temperature is -4.3 °C on 29 January 2017.
 Annual average rainfall is 860 mm.